liushuyu6666/liushuyu6666.github.io/readme.md

 * The `story-job-card` (a.k.a `story-card-left`) starts at row `4*i - 3` and ends at row `4*i - 1`, where `i` represents the card number (a.k.a `$story-job-length` in the `sass/story.scss`).
   * The numerical suffix in the class name `.story-card-left-1` within the `css/story.css` file indicates the starting line of the job card, note that the number is not sequential.
+  * Generate a tech stack ID and append more tech stack icons through `js/icon.js`.
+  * To add more icons, please go to the "Add more icons" sections.

 * The `story-school-card` (a.k.a `story-card-right`) starts at row `4*i - 1` and ends at row `4*i + 1`, where `i` represents the card number(a.k.a `$story-school-length` in the `.sass/story.scss`).
   * The numerical suffix in the class name `.story-card-right-3` within the `css/story.css` file indicates the starting line of the school card, note that the number starts from 3 and is not sequential.